 “PMOs are able to make a huge contribution to building organisational PPM maturity, but it is important both for a PMO to align more closely to stakeholders’ value expectations, and also for the business to take stock of its current PPM maturity to make this a reality, as we’ve previously unpacked,” says Dalene Grobler, PPM executive consultant at Project Portfolio Office.
 “In order to achieve these goals and improve organisational project management competency, an evaluation, known as a maturity assessment, of the entire company’s project management system– and not just the PMO – is necessary.

 “Maturity assessments should not focus only on processes and compliance, but also consider the competencies and behaviours of the people working within it, the tools and technology that enable it, and the management information used to manage delivery and performance.”

 With more than 15 years of experience in helping clients to achieve greater project success, Project Portfolio Office is well-placed to support organisations in selecting the right type of maturity assessment model to best suit their specific needs.

-As a registered Axelos Consulting Partner using the P3M3® (Portfolio, Programme and Project Management Maturity Model), Project Portfolio Office offers three assessment options:
+As a registered Axelos Consulting Partner using the P3M3® (Portfolio, Programme and Project Management Maturity Model), Project Portfolio Office offers two assessment options:

 - A full certification assessment: